BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Omomayorwah/README.md

 Speeds Up Decision-Making - Simple language ensures inclusivity and better comprehension for everyone.

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
+Technical Term - "Initiate the authentication protocol", Plain Language Equivalent - "Start the login process", "Start" is simpler and more familiar than "initiate," and "login process" is clearer than "authentication protocol."
+Technical Term - "Deploy cybersecurity mitigation strategies", Plain Language Equivalent - "Put security measures in place", Put in place" is more natural than "deploy," and "security measures" is easier to understand than "mitigation strategies."
+Technical Term - "Leverage AI-driven anomaly detection", Plain Language Equivalent - "Use AI to spot unusual activity", "Use" is clearer than "leverage," and "spot unusual activity" is easier to grasp than "anomaly detection."
+Technical Term - "Execute a system vulnerability assessment", Plain Language Equivalent - "Check the system for security weaknesses", "Check" is more approachable than "execute," and "security weaknesses" is more relatable than "vulnerability assessment."

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?
 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 ## 9. How do headings and subheadings improve the readability and organization of technical documents?